Sunbury - West

 AreaSearch assessment of residential development drivers sees a low level of activity in Sunbury - West, placing the area among the bottom 25% of areas assessed nationally

-The population has declined in recent years, suggesting that new supply has likely kept pace with demand, providing good options for buyers.
-The average construction cost value of new homes is $318,000.
-Compared to Greater Melbourne, Sunbury - West has significantly less development activity, 83.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established dwellings, which is also under the national average.
-This indicates the area's established nature and suggests potential planning limitations.
-New development in Sunbury - West consists of 69.0% detached houses and 31.0% attached dwellings.
+The average construction cost value of these new homes is $318,000.
+Compared to Greater Melbourne, Sunbury - West has significantly less development activity, being 83.0% below the regional average per person.
+This limited supply generally supports stronger demand and values for established dwellings, which is also under the national average, indicating the area's established nature and suggesting potential planning limitations.
+The new development in Sunbury - West consists of 69.0% detached houses and 31.0% attached dwellings, representing a notable shift from the existing housing stock, which is currently 96.0% houses.
+This change reflects decreasing availability of developable sites and changing lifestyles, with an increasing blend of attached housing types offering choices across various price ranges.
+The estimated population density in Sunbury - West is 396 people per dwelling approval, reflecting its quiet, low activity development environment.

 Frequently Asked Questions - Development